Related Covered Product Categories

 Best Available Model Column

-Calculated based on the December 2015 List of Certified ENERGY STAR Products.
+Calculated based on the January 2021 List of Certified ENERGY STAR Products; values shown are rounded to the nearest dollar.
 More efficient models may be introduced to the market after FEMP's acquisition guidance is posted.

 ENERGY STAR Model Column